flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

    execution.
 The data plane fulfills these workflows by launching pods in Kubernetes.

-At very large companies, total compute needs could exceed the limits of a single Kubernetes cluster.
+At large organizations, total compute needs could exceed the limits of a single Kubernetes cluster.

 To address this, you can deploy the data plane to multiple Kubernetes clusters.
-The control plane (FlyteAdmin) can be configured to load-balance workflows across these individual data planes, protecting you from failure in a single Kubernetes cluster increasing scalability.
+The control plane (FlyteAdmin) can be configured to load-balance workflows across these individual data planes, protecting you from failure in a single Kubernetes cluster, thus increasing scalability.

-To achieve this, first, you have to create additional Kubernetes clusters.
+To achieve this, first you have to create additional Kubernetes clusters.

-For now, let's assume you have three Kubernetes clusters and that you can access them all with ``kubectl``.
+This gude assumes that you have three Kubernetes clusters and that you can access them all with ``kubectl``.

 Let's call these clusters ``cluster1``, ``cluster2``, and ``cluster3``.

 Next, deploy *only* the data planes to these clusters.
-To do this, remove the data plane components from the ``flyte`` overlay, and create a new overlay containing *only* the data plane resources.
+To do this, use the `values-dataplane.yaml <https://github.com/flyteorg/flyte/blob/master/charts/flyte-core/values-dataplane.yaml>`__ provided with the Helm chart.

 Data Plane Deployment
 *********************